KateAnn19/Intro-Python-II/README.md

   * This will be the _base class_ for specialized item types to be declared later.

-* Add the ability to add items to rooms.
+* Add the ability to add items to room_dicts.

-  * The `Room` class should be extended with a `list` that holds the `Item`s that are currently in that room.
+  * The `Room` class should be extended with a `list` that holds the `Item`s that are currently in that room_dict.

-  * Add functionality to the main loop that prints out all the items that are visible to the player when they are in that room.
+  * Add functionality to the main loop that prints out all the items that are visible to the player when they are in that room_dict.

 * Add capability to add `Item`s to the player's inventory.
 The inventory can also be a `list` of items "in" the player, similar to how `Item`s can be in a